-So the core...and I won't go back over all the things we covered two weeks ago, you can get the tape on that, but the core of the system was Sabbath observance.
+So the core...
+And I won't go back over all the things we covered two weeks ago.
+You can get the tape on that, but the core of the system was Sabbath observance.
 And if Jesus was to expose the bankruptcy and apostasy of Judaism, He had to assault the Sabbath, and He did.
-Let's go back to the sixth chapter.
+Let's go back to the 6th chapter.

 And so, He struck a huge blow at their whole Sabbath system, and He wasn't done.
 Verses 6 to 11, "And it came about on another Sabbath that He entered the synagogue and was teaching and there was a man whose right hand was withered and the scribes and Pharisees were watching Him closely to see if He healed on the Sabbath in order that they might find reason to accuse Him.
 But He knew what they were thinking and He said to the man with the withered hand, 'Rise and come forward.'
 And he rose and came forward.
 And Jesus said to them, 'I ask you, is it lawful on the Sabbath to do good or to do harm, to save a life or to destroy it?'
 And after looking around at them all He said to him, 'Stretch out your hand.'
 And he did so and his hand was restored."
 Here's the response.
 "But they themselves were filled with rage and discussed together what they might do to Jesus."

-So, Jesus and in the New Testament the epistles of the News Testament repeal the Sabbath law of Exodus 20 and also attack false Sabbatarianism, the religion of works.
+So, Jesus and in the New Testament the epistles of the New Testament repeal the Sabbath law of Exodus 20 and also attack false Sabbatarianism, the religion of works.
 And Jesus said in verse 5, "I am the Lord of the Sabbath, you won't tell Me how to observe this day, I'll observe it any way I want."
 This was absolutely the last straw.
-This is the zenith of conflict because when you attack the Sabbath, you have attacked the high point of the religion.
+This is the zenith of conflict because when you’ve attacked the Sabbath, you have attacked the high point of the religion.

 And there He was and He was teaching, which was His common pattern.
 "And there was a man there whose right hand was withered."
-This is perfect, this is the prefect man to stage the event that Jesus wants to stage to assault the Sabbath and therefore to strike the false religion of Judatam...Judaism at its heart.
+This is perfect.
+This is the perfect man to stage the event that Jesus wants to stage to assault the Sabbath and therefore to strike the false religion of Judatam...Judaism at its heart.
 The man is the main object of Jesus' attention.
 It's more important in this account than what He was saying to note the man.
 Only Luke...Matthew has the same story, Mark has the same story, but Luke's the only one who says it was his right hand.
 Maybe that was because Luke was a doctor and he was a little more observant of those kinds of things.
 But this man had a right hand that was withered.
 The word "withered" has to do with something that's shriveled, something that's atrophied no doubt from paralysis.
-A paralysis had caused some kind of atrophy to take place, it's a word used of dry plants dry dead wood and dried fruits.
+A paralysis had caused some kind of atrophy to take place.
+It's a word used of dried plants, dry dead wood, and dried fruits.
 So this man had a hand that was not able to be used, and probably hadn't been used for a long time, long enough to have shriveled.

 Now you might have said, "Oh, He knew what they were thinking and He certainly didn't want to offend them.
 He wanted to make sure there was wonderful harmony, so He refused to heal because it would be an offense."
 Just the opposite.
-He knew exactly what they were thinking so He said, stops His teaching, they're just standing there in the synagogue, Jesus is teaching, He stops the teaching cause He reads their minds, and He said to the man with the withered hand, "Arise, come forward, you with the bad hand come forward, you with the bad hand, come forward."
+He knew exactly what they were thinking so He said...stops His teaching.
+They're just standing there in the synagogue.
+Jesus is teaching.
+He stops the teaching because He reads their minds, and He said to the man with the withered hand, "Arise, come forward, you with the bad hand come forward, you with the bad hand, come forward."
 Well, Jesus spoke with such authority like no one who ever lived and the guy found himself popping off His bench and he's up there in the front, in front of everybody.
-Now remember, the Pharisees haven't said anything, He knows what they're thinking.
+Now remember, the Pharisees haven't said anything.
+He knows what they're thinking.
 He knows they want Him to heal somebody and He's going to do it.
 So He calls up this man and the reason He called a man with a withered hand was because it wasn't a death-threatening issue, or a life-threatening issue.
-So this was a man you shouldn't help, this man wasn't on the brink of death.
+So this was a man you shouldn't help, this guy wasn't on the brink of death.
 He could have waited till Sunday, the next day.
 He's a perfect candidate to stage this assault on the Sabbath.
 So He tells him to come forward.
 He comes forward.
 I mean, life was difficult for him because in that culture you earned your bread by the sweat of your brow and the use of your hands, right?
 And this man had suffered, obviously, because of this paralysis.

 Down in verse 13, "If because of the Sabbath you turn your foot from doing your pleasure on my holy day and call the Sabbath the delight, the holy day of the Lord, honorable and shall not honor it, desisting from your own way...and shall honor it desisting from your own ways from seeking your own pleasure and speaking your own word, then you will take delight in the Lord."
 So do this on the Sabbath, do what honors God.
 Do good.
 Do good and the Lord's going to bless you, He says.